Welcome to Trakkit.org

 - Share tracks via a simple internet link.

-- Allow real-time tracking via automatic email (e.g. with Iridium Go), or automatic upload of NMEA or GPX files.
+- Allow real-time tracking via automatic upload of NMEA, GPX, TEXT by email or SFTP.

 🚀 Quick Start